-But getting back to our exploration of church history, let's point out a number of other recognizable early church figures who promoted similar beliefs...
+But getting back to our exploration of Church history, let's point out a number of other recognizable early Church figures who promoted similar beliefs.

-Justin Martyr (100-165 A.D.) is a well-known name in church history, and he too claimed that God's covenants with Israel were no longer valid.
-He argued that the Gentiles had replaced the Jews.
+- Justin Martyr (100-165 AD) is a well-known name in Church history, and he too claimed that God's covenants with Israel were no longer valid.
+He argued that the Gentiles had replaced the Jews.12 - Irenaeus (130-202 AD) believed that the Jews were disinherited from the grace of God.13

-'''

--Missler, p.
-35.

-'''

-• Irenaeus (130-202 A.D.) believed that the Jews were disinherited from the grace of God.

-• Tertullian (155-240 A.D.) also blamed the Jews for Jesus' death and argued that they had been rejected by God.

-• Origen (263-339 A.D.) also asserted that the Jews were responsible for killing Jesus.

-• Eusebius (263-339 A.D.) taught that the promises of Scripture were meant for the Gentiles and the curses were meant for the Jews.
+- Tertullian (155-240 AD) also blamed the Jews for Jesus' death and argued that they had been rejected by God.14 - Origen (263-339 AD) also asserted that the Jews were responsible for killing Jesus.15 - Eusebius (263-339 AD) taught that the promises of scripture were meant for the Gentiles and the curses were meant for the Jews.16

-So, we can see that there was a long and unfortunate history of these mistaken beliefs that the church is the true Israel, the Jews were to be hated for their role in killing Jesus, the Jews were no longer the chosen people of God, and that they no longer had any place in God's plan.
-As we mentioned earlier, these beliefs were greatly embraced and mainstreamed by the Catholic Church, as we will see in the next several points...
+So, we can see that there was a long and unfortunate history of these mistaken beliefs that the Church is the true Israel, the Jews were to be hated for their role in killing Jesus, the Jews were no longer the chosen people of God, and that they no longer had any place in God's plan.
+As we mentioned earlier, these beliefs were greatly embraced and mainstreamed by the Catholic Church, as we will see in the next several points.

-Emperor Constantine (who had issued the Edict of Milan in 313 A.D.) created a law on October 18, 329 A.D. making it illegal to convert to Judaism.
-Half a century later, laws issued by emperors Gratian, Valentinian II, and Theodosius I declared things like...

-"Those Christians who have insulted the dignity of their own religion and name and have contaminated themselves with the Jewish disease will be punished for these shameful acts."
+- Emperor Constantine (who had issued the Edict of Milan in 313 AD) created a law on October 18, 329 AD, making it illegal to convert to Judaism.
+Half a century later, laws issued by emperors Gratian, Valentinian II, and Theodosius I declared things like: "Those Christians who have insulted the dignity of their own religion and name and have contaminated themselves with the Jewish disease will be punished for these shameful acts."17 - Fueled by his hatred of the Jews, Constantine himself said: "Let us then have nothing in common with the detestable Jewish crowd."18 - The Synod of Elvira in the early fourth century AD prohibited Christians from sharing a meal with a Jew, marrying a Jew, or blessing a Jew.19